 Most heart attacks are due to coronary arteries being blocked by blood clots that form when plaques of cholesterol rupture.
 The lack of blood flow through the blocked arteries results in heart muscle dying — hence the name “heart attack.”
+However, there is another form of heart attack called takotsubo cardiomyopathy.

 A study in the September 3, 2015 issue of The New England Journal of Medicine reports on the work of an international collaboration of physicians from the United States and Europe that studied 1,750 patients with takotsubo cardiomyopathy.
 Interestingly, 90% of these cases occurred in women, and the women in this study were an average of 67 years old.
 The most common triggers of stress cardiomyopathy were physical (such as lung problems or infections), and the next most common cause was an emotional “shock.”
 But in a substantial proportion of patients, there was no trigger that could be identified.